-Join Adam Wilbert for an in-depth discussion in this video What you should know before watching this course, part of Relational Database Fundamentals.
+Join Adam Wilbert for an in-depth discussion in this video What you should know before watching this course, part of Learning Relational Databases.

 To get the most out of this course, I simply expect that you have some data needs and are looking for ways to improve the storage, retrieval, and maintenance of that data.
 Maybe you're starting a business and will need to track inventory and payroll.
 Perhaps you've already got a series of spreadsheets or other data tables and you've been told that you should move your data into a database for efficiency's sake.
 Or perhaps you've taken an introductory course in a particular database management system, such as SQL Server or Microsoft Access.
 And while you understand the workings of that particular system, you're having troubles bridging the gap from how you get your information about real world events into a database structure.